kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 # Development notes

-This project was done as a part of **Principles of repurposing of electronics** course at University of Oulu.
+This project was done as a part of **Principles of repurposing of electronics (521229A) ** course at University of Oulu.
 The main reason for choosing this project in particular was that I wanted to utilize (read: get rid of) some of the elecronic junk that has found its way from dumpsters to my basement over the course of several years.

 Converting an ATX power supply into a general-purpose DC supply is relatively straightforward and requires little to no knowledge of electronics.
 An ATX supply provides several set levels of DC voltage: 3.3V (orange wire) 5V (red wire) and 12V (yellow wire).
 A negative 12V voltage is also provided (blue wire) but it was not used in this project.